Kingdom of the Netherlands: Geography

 The Kingdom of the Netherlands covers a total area of 42531 km2; and a land area of 34467 km2.
 The Kingdom of the Netherlands has land borders with Belgium, Germany (both in the European Netherlands), and France (on Saint Martin).

 About one quarter of the Netherlands lies below sea level, as much land has been reclaimed from the sea.
 Dikes were erected to protect the land from flooding.
 Previously, the highest point of the Netherlands was the Vaalserberg in Limburg at only 322.7 m, but with the constitutional reform of 10 October 2010 this changed as Saba became part of the Netherlands as a special municipality, and its Mount Scenery (870 m) took the place of the Vaalserberg.

-The Caribbean parts of the Kingdom consist of two zones with different geographic origins.
+The Caribbean parts of the Kingdom consist of two zones with different geographic origins, both in the West Indies.
 The Leeward Islands (Saba, Sint Eustatius and Sint Maarten) are all of volcanic origin and hilly, leaving little ground suitable for agriculture.
 The Leeward Antilles (Aruba, Bonaire and Curaçao) are largely lacking in volcanic activity: the island arc occurs along the deformed southern edge of the Caribbean Plate and was formed by the plate's subduction under the South American Plate.

 The Caribbean islands have a tropical climate, with warm weather all year round.
 The Leeward Islands are subject to hurricanes in the summer months.
 The European part of the Netherlands has a moderate maritime climate, with cool summers and mild winters.